River Adur: Etymology

 The name Adur is a relatively recent (probably 1612s) invention, based on the name of the Roman fort Portus Adurni which was mistakenly believed to be at Shoreham.
 The river had previously been known as the Bramber, and was also recorded as the Sore in the sixteenth century, the latter probably a back-formation by William Harrison's Description of England (1577) from Shoreham (often Sorham in early sources).

-A further possible translation derived from the Anglo Saxon ǽdr meaning vein or artery.
-Other local rivers such as the Rother deriving from the Anglo Saxon róðer which means Rower (as in a long river) and the Arun derived from hærn meaning tidal also appear to describe the river and its surrounds.
+A further possible translation derived from the Anglo Saxon ǣdr meaning vein or artery.
+Other local rivers such as the Rother deriving from the Anglo Saxon rōðer which means Rower (as in a long river) and the Arun derived from hærn meaning tidal also appear to describe the river and its surrounds.

 History

 From Norman times the county of Sussex was divided into sections known as rapes.
 Each rape was typically centred on a river and river port and was guarded by a castle.
 Bramber rape was centred on the port of Bramber and the river Adur, with Bramber Castle located close to the river.
 At various times in the medieval period, Bramber, Steyning and New Shoreham were all major ports on the river.
 The western Adur also flows close to Knepp Castle, near Shipley.

+The river has a long history of use for navigation, and Shoreham is known to have been used as a port since Roman times.
+During the Middle Ages, it was especially active, as it was the location of a Royal Arsenal, and later became a centre for ship building.
+During the 11th and 12th centuries, the river was tidal as far upstream as Bramber Bridge, and Bramber was a busy port.
+When Defoe visited in the 1720s, he noted that Shoreham was a seafaring town, with many of the inhabitants being ship's carpenters, chandlers or otherwise involved in trades connected with shipbuilding.
+At the time, the hinterland was able to supply large quantities of cheap timber, and although larger ships could not navigate up the river, it was used to float large rafts of timber from Bramber, Steyning and beyond down to the ship yards.
+This trade gradually declined as the forests were felled.

+One problem that the shipbuilders faced was the blocking of the mouth of the river with shingle, which was moved along the coast by the tides.
+Harbour Commissioners were appointed in 1760 to resolve the issue, and two attempts to create a new mouth were made, but neither was particularly successful.
+However, in 1816 a new channel was cut through the shingle, and the original course of the river became the Southwick Ship Canal as development work took place over the next forty years.
+Water levels in the canal are maintained by locks at its entrance.